macluky/IRAS/README.md

 #IRAS

 Here is my attempt at the IRAS satellite.
 Constructed at Hollandse Signaalapparaten which was my first employer.
-Though I was coding real time operating systems at the time rather than building telescopes it still feels like a great thing to at to KSP.
+Though I was coding real time operating systems at the time, rather than building telescopes, it still feels like a great thing to at to KSP.

 ## History